-The benefit to the United States Treasury of these combined matching programs includes the correction of those cases where there is a decrease in the monthly payment amount, the recovery of detected overpayments, and the Continuing Disability Review work cost avoidance, which project to over \$1,218,630,553 billion.
-The total costs are projected to be approximately \$303,378,081 million.
-The actual savings to the United States Treasury make this matching program cost effective with a benefit to cost ratio of 4.02 to 1.
+The benefit to the United States Treasury of these combined matching programs includes the correction of those cases where there is a decrease in the monthly payment amount, the recovery of detected overpayments, and the Continuing Disability Review work cost avoidance, which project to over \$932 million (approximately \$16 million for the quarterly wage batch match and about \$916 million for the online query access).
+The total costs are projected to be approximately \$175 million (nearly \$3.8 million for the quarterly wage batch match and over \$171.2 million for the online query access).
+The actual savings to the United States Treasury make this matching program cost effective with a benefit to cost ratio of 5.33 to 1 (4.16 to 1 for the quarterly batch match and 5.34 to 1 for online query access).